 The ELISA format is the most commonly used test for detecting antibodies against TBEV.^{19,20} The ELISA is usually conducted in a standardized format and can be automated.
 The various formats of anti-TBEV ELISAs on the market use different antigens, such as European subtype strains (e.g., Hypr, K23, Neudoerfl, K 1074) or Far Eastern subtype strains (e.g., Moscow B-4).
-The antigens used in the assays are whole-cell lysates or purified extracts derived from wholecell lysates.21 The results obtained from different ELISAs are not comparable due to the different antigens and different amounts of antigen used.
-In general, ELISAs exhibit high levels of sensitivity but only moderate specificity due to cross-reactivity with other flaviviruses.
-Depending on local flavivirus circulation as well as on the individual vaccination history, positive ELISA tests should be confirmed by a TBEVneutralization test, specifically if antibodies against dengue virus, yellow fever virus or any other flavivirus may be present in an individual patient or in a specific region (see also chapter 12 for more details).
+The antigens used in the assays are whole-cell lysates or purified extracts derived from whole-cell lysates.21 The results obtained from different ELISAs are not comparable due to the different amounts of antigen used.
+In general, ELISAs exhibit high levels of sensitivity but only moderate specificity due to cross-reactivity with antibodies against dengue virus (caused by infections) or yellow fever virus (caused by vaccinations) and other flaviviruses.

 The various formats of ELISA can distinguish between different antibody isotypes, although only IgM and IgG are usually relevant for a diagnosis of TBEV infection (IgA does not play any role in diagnosis but may be detectable in serum and CSF).
 IgM antibodies are usually already present at the onset of clinical CNS disease, or at least a few days after onset of neurologic symptoms, and can be detected for about 6 weeks after the onset of CNS symptoms.
-A μ -capture ELISA has the highest specificity for IgM testing.
+A μ-capture ELISA has the highest specificity for IgM testing.
 When using the 2-layer ELISA format, IgG has to be removed before testing in order to avoid false-negative results.
 Diagnostic tests for anti-TBEV IgM are usually more specific than IgG tests with regard to cross-reactivity with other flaviviruses (the author's personal observation).

 Assays evaluating IgG antibodies are usually produced in a conventional 2-layer sandwich format.
 Anti-TBEV IgG is broadly cross-reactive with other anti-flavivirus IgG antibodies.
 ELISAs for detecting IgG anti-TBEV antibodies display a high sensitivity (up to 99%), but only moderate specificity (40-80%) if sera from patients or vaccinees exposed to other flaviviruses are tested.21 The specificity can be up to 97%, however, when samples with no history of exposure to other flaviviruses are tested.
 IgG antibodies against TBEV are usually present at the onset of CNS symptoms, reach a maximum titer after about 6 weeks, and persist for years.
-The antibody titers present after natural infections are usually much higher than those that develop after vaccination.22 increase in specificity but a decrease in sensitivity.
-ELISAs based on NS1 do not detect anti-TBEV antibodies after vaccination, and therefore this format could be capable of an distinguishing between infection-induced and vaccination-induced immune response, which might be a relevant diagnostic question when CNS symptoms occur after vaccination.
+The antibody titers present after natural infections are usually much higher than those that develop after vaccination.22 to increase the sensitivity and specificity of testing.
+The use of NS1 protein as the antigen to be detected shows some increase in specificity but a decrease in sensitivity.
+ELISAs based on NS1 do not detect anti-TBEV antibodies after vaccination, and therefore this format could be capable of distinguishing between an infection-induced and vaccination-induced immune response, which might be a relevant diagnostic question when CNS symptoms occur after vaccination.
 In a recent development, antibodies against the non-structural protein 1 (NS1) showed a high specificity.
 The detection of NS1 antibodies against TBE is also the proof for an active viral replication and therefore indicates past or recent TBE virus infection.
-Although it could be shown in a recent publication that traces of NS1 were detectable by mass spectrometry, it could be clearly shown that this test was able to differentiate between vaccineinduced and infection-induced antibodies.
-23-25
+Although it could be shown in a recent publication that traces of NS1 were detectable by mass spectrometry, it could be clearly shown that this test was able to differentiate between vaccine-induced and infection-induced antibodies.23-25

-As with diagnostic tests for other flaviviruses, different types of antigen have been investigated in ELISAs in order to increase the sensitivity and specificity of testing.
-The use of NS1 protein as the antigen to be detected shows some
+As with diagnostic tests for other flaviviruses, different types of antigen have been investigated in ELISAs in order